Principal bundles under reductive groups: Torsors

 We have a functor $H^0_H(X,-)$ from affine $H$\nd groups to groups, defined by taking $H$\nd invariant cross-sections.
 By assigning to the morphism $u$ the map defined by push forward along $u$, we also have a functor $H^1_H(X,-)$ from affine $H$\nd groups to pointed sets.
 It preserves finite products, so that $H^1_H(X,J)$ has a structure of abelian group when $J$ is commutative.
-It also sends $H$\nd inner automorphisms of $J$, i.e.\ those defined by an $H$\nd invariant cross-section of $J$, to the identity of $H^1(X,J)$.
-Thus we may regard $H^1(X,-)$ as a functor on the category of affine $H$\nd groups up to conjugacy, where a morphism from $J'$ to $J$ is an orbit under the action by composition of the group of $H$\nd inner automorphisms of $J$ on the set of morphisms $J' \to J$ of affine group schemes over $X$.
+It also sends $H$\nd inner automorphisms of $J$ to the identity of $H^1(X,J)$.
+Thus we may regard $H^1(X,-)$ as a functor on the category of affine $H$\nd groups up to conjugacy, where a morphism from $J'$ to $J$ is an orbit under the action by composition of the group of $H$\nd inner automorphisms of $J$ on the set of morphisms $J' \to J$ of affine $H$\nd groups.
+Again we have an exact cohomology sequence for $H^0_H(X,-)$ and $H^1_H(X,-)$, functorial in short exact sequences of affine $H$\nd groups.

-We say that morphisms $J'' \to J$ and $J \to J'$ of affine $H$\nd groups form a short exact sequence if \eqref{e:Jsex} is a short exact sequence of affine group schemes over $X$.
-To such a short exact sequence of affine $H$\nd groups there is associated functorially an exact cohomology sequence

-of pointed sets, where the connecting map $\delta$ sends $j'$ to the class of the inverse image of $j'$ in $J$, and the other maps are defined by functoriality.